PeteMichaud/Stry/README.md

 TODO
 ====

-* View-only Mode for Public access to stories
 * Provide interface for setting the narrative and gameplay intensity of a scene, and an intensity graph for the story
 * Cross Browser Testing
 * wsyihat contenteditable divs sometime reflow text on focus.
 Figure out why, and stop it.